It's Dark and Hell Is Hot

-It's Dark and Hell Is Hot is the debut album by American rapper DMX.
+It's Dark and Hell Is Hot is the debut studio album by American rapper DMX.
 It was released on May 19, 1998, by Def Jam Recordings and Ruff Ryders Entertainment.
 It was supported by four singles—"Get at Me Dog", "Stop Being Greedy", "Ruff Ryders' Anthem" and "How's It Goin' Down", in order of release—and their accompanying music videos.

 It primarily includes production from Dame Grease (13 tracks) and PK (8 tracks), in addition to production from Irv Gotti and Lil Rob (2 tracks), Younglord (1 track; add.), and Swizz Beatz (1 track).
-The album is widely considered a classic among hip hop fans and critics.
+The album is widely considered a classic among hip-hop fans and critics.

 Critical reception

 It's Dark and Hell Is Hot was met with positive reviews from music critics.
 AllMusic commented that "Unlike so many other hardcore rappers who are more rhetorical than physical, DMX commands an aggressive aura without even speaking a word."
 Leading hip-hop magazine The Source described the album as "a mind-gripping opus that fully encompasses the appeal of one of rap's newest sensations."